php/php-langspec/spec/13-functions.md

 The mode is set by the [`declare` statement](11-statements.md#the-declare-statement).

-Note that the type check mode is controleed by the caller, not the callee.
+Note that the type check mode is for the function call controleed by the caller, not the callee.
 While the check is performed in the function being called, the caller defines whether the check is strict.
 Same function can be called with both strict and coercive mode checks from different contexts.

+The check for the return type is always defined by the script that the function was defined in.

 **Examples**